Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Parton distribution functions in lattice QCD

 \subsection{Outlook and challenges}

 A Snowmass whitepaper~\cite{Constantinou:2022yye} provides more details on the rapid advances in LQCD calculations of PDFs and other QCD functions and has more complete references to relevant work.
-New experiments and facilities will pursue exploration of the three-dimensional structure described by TMDs as well as GPDs, hybrid momentum- and coordinate-space distributions that bridge the conventional form factors and collinear PDFs.
-These experiments will match the ongoing theoretical advancements that open doors to many previously unattainable predictions, from the $x$ dependence of collinear nucleon PDFs to TMDs~\cite{Musch:2010ka,Musch:2011er,Engelhardt:2015xja,Yoon:2016dyh,Yoon:2017qzo} and related functions~\cite{Shanahan:2020zxr,Zhang:2020dbb,Schlemmer:2021aij,Li:2021wvl,Shanahan:2021tst}, GPDs~\cite{Chen:2019lcm, Alexandrou:2020zbe, Lin:2020rxa,Lin:2021brq}, and higher-twist terms, progress that was not envisioned as possible during the 2013 Snowmass study.
+Experimental exploration of the three-dimensional structure at the Jefferson Lab, EIC, other facilities will match the ongoing theoretical advancements that open doors to many previously unattainable predictions, from the $x$ dependence of collinear nucleon PDFs to TMDs~\cite{Musch:2010ka,Musch:2011er,Engelhardt:2015xja,Yoon:2016dyh,Yoon:2017qzo} and related functions~\cite{Shanahan:2020zxr,Zhang:2020dbb,Schlemmer:2021aij,Li:2021wvl,Shanahan:2021tst}, GPDs~\cite{Chen:2019lcm, Alexandrou:2020zbe,Lin:2020rxa,Lin:2021brq}, and higher-twist terms, progress that was not envisioned as possible during the 2013 Snowmass study.

 There remain challenges to be overcome in the lattice calculations, such as reducing the noise-to-signal ratio, extrapolating to the physical pion mass, and increasing hadronic boosts to suppress systematic uncertainties.
 Computational resources place significant limitations on the achievable precision, as sufficiently large and fine lattices are necessary to suppress finite-size and higher-twist contaminating contributions.
 New ideas can bypass these limitations.
 With sufficient support, lattice QCD can fill in the gaps where the experiments are difficult or not yet available, improve the precision of global fits, and provide better SM inputs to aid new-physics searches across several HEP frontiers.